Lumitani-pixel/altoclef/README.md

 configurations will interfere with altoclef and introduce bugs.
 This will be fixed in the future.

-Here is a list of links for download of the latest versions for convenience.
+Here is a list of links for download of the latest versions for convenience (Currently pointing to MiranCZ's repo).

 | Version | Fabric download link                                                                                          |
 |---------|---------------------------------------------------------------------------------------------------------------|